Master of Science in Nursing

 NWU also offers two MBA program options for nurses:

-- MSN/MBA – The region’s only joint degree program pairs nursing and business education.
+- MSN/MBA joint degree – The region’s only joint degree program pairs nursing and business education.

 - MSN to MBA Bridge – Nurses with an MSN in management or leadership can earn an MBA faster with this program.